 Management and control tasks

-Each time a new user connects to the web page via WebSocket for the first time, the management server assigns a unique id to the user.
-This id is used as identification when control messages are sent to users.
+Each time a new user connects to the web page via WebSocket for the first time, the management server assigns a unique ID to the user.
+This ID is used as identification when control messages are sent to users.
 On the management server, there are two types of control messages: First, there are server messages.
 These serve the sole purpose of administration tasks, like assigning user ids or broadcasting available users, which happens every time a new user connects to the web page.
 Second, there are relay messages, which are used to set up peer-to-peer connections between users.

 Web interface